phillc73/duckdf/README.md

 duckdf::gander("mtcars")
 ```

-IF the database is found in the current working directory, this returns a list of the first five rows from each table.
+If the database is found in the current working directory, this returns a list of the first five rows from each table.
 Each list item name corresponds with the database table name.
 Databases with up to two tables are currently supported.

 ```r
 duckdf::gander("mtcars", show_types = TRUE)